 - “I’m thinking ahead to Saturday’s birthday party for my mother.
 I know my uncles will be there and they often pressure me to drink.
 I should practice my responses now, so I’m not coming up with it on the spot.”

-Often, we turn to alcohol out of “experiential avoidance”: a desire to avoid our experiences as they are being presented to us, and instead modify or replace or ignore them.
-This is often borne out of emotions such as fear, loneliness, or an unwillingness to accept a challenge or conflict in one’s life or self.
+Often, we turn to alcohol out of “experiential avoidance.”
+It’s the desire to avoid our experiences as they are being presented to us, and instead modify or replace or ignore them.
+This is often born from emotions like fear, loneliness or an unwillingness to accept challenges or conflict in your life or self.
 The alternative to avoiding one’s experiences is mindfulness: the willingness to be present for one’s experiences as they present themselves without struggling to alter them, accepting the soothing and uncomfortable alike.

 Ask yourself: “Isn’t it okay to feel less than great right now?
 Must I feel good all of the time?”

+Recovery is also a period where I accept feeling uncomfortable today for greater things tomorrow.
 Enduring a period of discomfort and allowing yourself to feel bad is work worth doing, just like a workout or difficult lesson.

-Rediscover what you loved before alcohol
+3. Rediscover what you loved before alcohol.

 Recovery is the perfect chance to fall back in love with the hobbies you set aside when drinking became more important than them.
-There are more hobbies in the world than I can list, so I will share some that worked for me—perhaps they will inspire you or remind you of things you can rediscover.
+There are more hobbies in the world than I can list, so I will share some that worked for me.
+Perhaps they will inspire you or remind you of things you can rediscover.

 - Gaming.
-I had set aside my long-time loves, Magic: The Gathering and competitive StarCraft II, because I didn’t care to stay sober enough to play them competitively.
+I had set aside my long-time loves, Magic: The Gathering and competitive StarCraft II.
+I didn’t care to stay sober enough to play them competitively.
 It was more important to me to keep a buzz going than to make wise and accurate plays that kept me moving up the ranks.
 I rediscovered both these games shortly after recovery and went on to attend every Friday Night Magic for months.
 I eventually got a tattoo of it across my chest as a reminder of how fundamental it was to my recovery.

-Three other things to drink
+4. Try three other things to drink.

 There are several tasty alternatives to try instead of alcohol.
-Try one of these beverages the next time you want something fun to drink:
+Try one of these beverages the next time you want something fun to drink.